This is a project that is hard to justify. Watching a fuel pressure gauge is like watching paint dry.

 I sourced a 1.5-inch liquid filled fuel pressure gauge from SUMMIT Racing, a parts supplier of racing equipment in the US.

 If you decide to install this gauge, do so at your own risk.

 Project starts by fabricating a suitable mounting bracket for the new gauge.
 The opening and angle on the mounting bracket needs to be determined.
 I started out with part of an aluminum shelf left over from a prior project because it had a pre-formed angle suitable for mounting.

-Position the gauge on the stock and mark the circumference of the gauge body, (not the bezel) making sure it lines up with it's final mounting position.
+Position the gauge on the stock and mark the circumference of the gauge body, (not the bezel, yellow arrow photograph below) making sure it lines up with its final mounting position.